 Many caregivers are overwhelmed in their role – unsure of where to get information and anxious about what the future holds.
 They’re frustrated, worried and many find it difficult to cope.

 Caregiving impacts the caregiver’s health and wellness, employment, finances and personal relationships.
 And, they often find it hard to ask for help.
 How you interact with caregivers in your role makes a meaningful difference in the caregiving experience.

-Time to talk Toolkit Co-designed by providers and caregivers, the Time to Talk toolkit aims to help organizations facilitate greater awareness of caregivers and their roles and the value they bring to being on the care team, and encourage meaningful conversations.
+Time to Talk Toolkit – Co-designed by providers and caregivers, the Time to Talk Toolkit aims to help organizations facilitate greater awareness of caregivers and their roles and the value they bring to being on the care team, and encourage meaningful conversations.
 The Toolkit provides seven easy things providers can do to make a difference to the caregiver experience.
 These tips, designed by caregivers, support focused conversations.
-The toolkit includes adaptable resources to help organizations with implementation, build staff/providers as champions, and sustain change.
+The toolkit includes resources to help organizations with implementation, build staff/providers as champions, and sustain change.